 - Keep a log.
 Recording your workouts in an online log or fitness journal helps you maintain momentum and serves as a great look back next year this time.

-Here are two of my favorite swim sessions created by my Swim Smooth mentor Paul Newsome.
+Here are two of my favorite swim sessions.
 They are both simple and easy to knock out in 30 – 45 minutes.

 To maintain aerobic fitness: